Addiction Recovery Treatment Options

 Treatment for drug or alcohol addiction should not have a one-size-fits-all approach.
 In order to be successful, each individual needs to be treated just as that – an individual.
 We build individualized programs that meet the needs of our patients clinically, focusing on both their physical needs as well as their mental health.

-BrightView only prescribes FDA approved drugs at our health care facilities.
-Drugs commonly prescribed at our treatment programs include buprenorphine, buprenorphine/naloxone (Suboxone), and naltrexone (Vivitrol), but we do not prescribe methadone at this time.
+BrightView only prescribes FDA-approved drugs at our health care facilities.
+Drugs commonly prescribed at our treatment programs include buprenorphine, buprenorphine/naloxone (Suboxone treatment), and naltrexone (Vivitrol treatment), but we do not prescribe methadone at this time.
 Depending on why a patient is visiting BrightView, their care provider with prescribing the right medication for the disease they are fighting.
 Some drugs are more effective for alcohol treatment, whereas others are effective in treating drug use and diseases like opiate addiction.
+At BrightView, we offer substance abuse treatment programs including:

 Addiction Treatment Is Available To You